 Maintain clean and confident strokes with the blade, the more cutting you do, the poorer the fillet.

-Put adequate pressure on the blade by maintaining a consistent downward pressure to maximise yield against bone, be cautious as to apply too much, however!
+Put adequate pressure on the blade by maintaining a consistent downward pressure to maximise yield against bone, be cautious not to apply too much, however!